-ECONOMIZER HOOD REMOVAL (FACTORY OPTION)
+ECONOMIZER HOOD PACKAGE REMOVAL (FACTORY OPTION)

-1. The hood is shipped in knock-down form and located in the return air compartment.
-It is attached to the economizer using two plastic tie-wraps.
-2. To gain access to the hood, remove the filter access panel (see Fig. 9).
-3. Locate and cut the (2) plastic tie-wraps being careful (see Fig. 10).
+1. The hood is shipped in knock-down form and must be field assembled.
+The indoor coil access panel is used as the hood top while the hood sides, divider and filter are packaged together, attached to a metal support tray using plastic stretch wrap, and shipped in the return air compartment behind the indoor coil access panel.
+The hood assembly's metal tray is attached to the basepan and also attached to the damper using two plastic tie-wraps.
+2. To gain access to the hood, remove the filter access panel.
+(See Fig. 10).
+3. Locate the (2) screws holding the metal tray to the basepan and remove.
+Locate and cut the (2) plastic tie-wraps securing the assembly to the damper (see Fig. 11).
 Be careful to not damage any wiring or cut tie-wraps securing any wiring.
-4. Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in Economizer and Two-Position Damper Hood Setup on page 12.
+The indoor coil access panel will be used as the top of the damper hood.
+Remove the screws along the sides and bottom of the indoor coil access panel.
+4. Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in Economizer Hood Setup in the following section.

-Fig. 9 - Typical Access Panel Locations
+Fig. 10 - Typical Access Panel Locations

-Fig. 10 - Economizer Hood Package Location
+Fig. 11 - Economizer Hood Package Location